-The major differences between the method of travel to work of the resident workers of City of Canterbury Bankstown and New South Wales were:
+The major differences between the method of travel to work of the resident workers in City of Canterbury Bankstown and the New South Wales workforce were:

-- A larger percentage of resident workers travelled to work by Train (19.6% compared to 11.2%)
+- A larger percentage of resident workers who travelled by train (19.6% compared to 11.2%)

-- A smaller percentage of resident workers travelled to work by Bus (2.3% compared to 4.4%)
+- A smaller percentage of resident workers who travelled by bus (2.3% compared to 4.4%)

-- A smaller percentage of resident workers travelled to work by Worked at home (2.8% compared to 4.8%)
+- A smaller percentage of resident workers who worked at home (2.8% compared to 4.8%)

-- A smaller percentage of resident workers travelled to work by Did not go to work (6.8% compared to 8.7%)
+- A smaller percentage of resident workers who did not go to work (6.8% compared to 8.7%)

-The largest changes in the method of travel of work of the resident workers in City of Canterbury Bankstown between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in City of Canterbury Bankstown between 2011 and 2016 were: